Roald87/TwinCatChangelog/docs/tc3.md

 - Link between two TcCom objects created invalid mapping object.
 - TMC Editor: DoubleQuotes were doubled while re-import translations for events.
 - Status of the option "Swap LOBYTE and HIBYTE" were not stored.
-- Converter: If the PLC project could not be build, the functionality for changing the GVL variable links was not executed.
+- Converter: If the PLC project could not be build, the change of the GVL variable links was not executed.
-- Wrong IEC code for ‘qualified only’ enum type used in struct with default value.
+- Wrong IEC code for ‘qualified only’ `ENUM` type used in struct with default value.
 - XAE had problems after reloading TMC on an object.
 - If there was an old TMC file after updating the local copy of a specific project via Git, an unrestored link was not restored after compiling this project.
 - `__FileName__` was not set to (error) message if the "source" was saved as an independent project file.
 - Renaming the PLC project leads to names of all its instances were changed except of first default one.
 - When using the Automation Interface to add variant specific setting and then add a new variant config, the variant specific settings were lost.
 - An error in serializing RPC method calls is fixed.
-- Automation Interface: TwinCAT XAE problems when specifying ImplementationCode in ITcSmTreeItem::CreateChild TreeItemType.PlcPropertySet or TreeItemType.PlcPropertyGet.
+- Automation Interface: TwinCAT XAE problems when specifying ImplementationCode in `ITcSmTreeItem::CreateChild` `TreeItemType.PlcPropertySet` or `TreeItemType.PlcPropertyGet`.

 #### IO

 - Adapter IP incompatible warning staid and causes problems.
 - An AMP8000 EtherCAT device could be erroneously inserted.
-- Iot Driver: problems with tlsv1.3 version.
+- IoT Driver: problems with tlsv1.3 version.
 - EtherCAT: When inserting a device before a device with connector, the connector was not checked.
 - A device which only has an A-Port cannot be inserted multiple times.
 - It is now possible to add an AMP8000 to a port if there is a disabled AMP8000 connected.